Easement Acquisition

 If the pipeline goes through my property what will the impacts be?

 Northern Water will work with you to understand critical information about the current use of your land and explain the easement acquisition process.
-Construction impacts will be limited to the agreed upon easement area and terms negotiated in each agreement.
+Construction impacts will be limited to the agreed upon easement area and will comply with the terms of the easement.

 How long will my property be impacted during construction?